Fan Control Circuit

 At the beginning of the source file there are some constants you may want to fiddle with.
 Especially:

-As you may have guessed from the picture above, my prototype employs a 7805 voltage regulator in TO-220 packaging, which is way too big for the job, and two MOSFETs that could easily drive industrial motors the size of my fist.
+As you may have guessed from the picture above, my prototype employs a 7805 voltage regulator in TO-220 packaging, which is oversized for the job, and two MOSFETs that could easily drive industrial motors.
 Those were the parts I had at hand.
-You are free to use more reasonably sized components that would waste less room on your board.
+You are free to use more reasonably sized components and waste less room on your board.

 The source code is on GitHub.
 You'll also need avr-gcc, avrdude and, of course, an ISP programmer.
 If C programming is not your cup of tea, you may try to upload a pre-compiled image I had laying around.
 Just make upload and good luck.